curtispuetz/pypp-cli/things_cant_do.md

 If you want logic in a class constructor, you can add a @classmethod returning an object of the type or a factory function returning an object of the type and put the logic in there.
 - Slices with anything but integers.
 Also a None step for slices.
+- for list comprehensions: nested, if statements, and multiple for loops